By: Drew Koch

 Matt called another model in this lineup, the One and Done (review HERE), “one of the most stable-feeling putters I’ve ever swung.”
 But I dare say that the Gunboat one-ups that.
 It’s next-level stable.

 There are other things that contributed to the performance of the putter, too.
 Thanks to the thick white line and the overall T-shape of the head, consistently lining putts up was a breeze.
-The black color isn’t just an aesthetic choice either as the matte anti-glare finish also helped me focus on sinking putts and not on being distracted by the club, which some putters have been known to do.
+The black color isn’t just an aesthetic choice.
+The matte anti-glare finish also helped me focus on sinking putts.

-It’s also worth noting that you can change that weight if it is too heavy for you (like it was for me).
-The putter weight kits are sold separately, but they can drastically change the weight of a club to offer a preferred feel.
+It’s also worth noting that you can change that weight if it is too heavy for you.
+The putter weight kits are sold separately, but they can drastically change the feel of a club.
 In fact, it provides the ability to alter the weight rather significantly one way or the other.

 PXG’s marketing is… in your face.
 Personally, I am not a huge fan of having a man scream at me through the TV saying that “NOBODY MAKES CLUBS LIKE WE DO.”
 That being said, that voiceover may actually be telling the truth.
 Their goal with this putter was to make a solid, face-balanced, forgiving putter and they succeeded.
-If you need a mallet and don’t mind a large, heavy head, there is no reason not to give this a try.
+If you need a mallet and don’t mind a heavy head, give this a try.